 It is not good practice to 'binge watch' lectures to catch up on learning.
 Released lectures are a learning resource like the other resources provided in courses (course books, powerpoint, etc).
 They will not replace all of the aspects of learning in a course, so should not be used in this way.

-Best practice for staff includes:
+Best practice for teachers includes:

 - talking with students about how best to use recordings as a supplemental study tool, including the methods above